Skip to main content

 If you do this, set the extractor’s Source to SourceCookie and allow the middleware to check that the cookie name is different from your CSRF cookie.
 It will panic if this is the case.

-We strongly discourage cookie-based extraction, as it is easy to misconfigure and creates security risks.
+Warning: Cookie-based extraction is strongly discouraged, as it is easy to misconfigure and creates security risks.
 Prefer extracting tokens from headers or form fields for robust CSRF protection.
+See the Extractors Guide for more details.

 api := app.Group("/api")